Want to cancel your rental water heater contract?

 What year was your current unit installed?

-Find the date of installation: which can be on the gas pressure tag, equipment label, or your rental agreement.
+Find the date of installation: which can be on the gas pressure tag, equipment label, or rental agreement.
 If there’s no tag, find the serial number.
 Then use Google to search “serial number decoder” for your brand water heater.

 Contact us now to help get you started